 Challenges

-DBAs and data architects trying to populate test databases often rely on unsafe, and inadequate protection data.
+DBAs and data architects trying to populate test databases often rely on unsafe, and inadequate production data.
 There are a number of problems with this approach, including:

 Testing with production databases is not a good strategy for several reasons: